Tokke Municipality: Geography

 Tokke Municipality is located in the Vest-Telemark region.
-It borders the municipalities of Vinje, Kviteseid, Seljord, Fyresdal (in Telemark) and the municipalities of Valle and Bykle (in Agder).
-The highest peak is Urdenosi which is 1520 m above sea level.
+The highest point in the municipality is the 1537.75 m tall mountain Kvannfjølli.
 Other mountains in Tokke including Brandsnutene, Gråsteinsnosi, Sæbyggjenuten, Stølsdalsnutane, and Svolhusgreini.
 The river Tokke and the lakes Bandak, Botnedalsvatn, and Byrtevatn are all located in the municipality as well.

+Vinje Municipality is located to the north, Seljord Municipality is located to the northeast, Kviteseid Municipality is located to the east, Fyresdal Municipality is located to the south, Valle Municipality is located to the southwest, and Bykle Municipality (in Agder county) is located to the west.